awsvishweshwar/Demo/README.md

 # Demo
-This is demo to show git activities / commandoes
+This is demo to show git activities / commande
+I have cloned repo to win